RMIT-Ace/SolarSysCodeAlong/docs/01-BasicEntity1.md

 # Source Branches

+In this post, we continue from the previous week.
+We will look at the basic component that make an object visible in spatial view - the Entity component.

 If you arrived here accidentally and wondered where the source code for this exercise is:

 `https://github.com/RMIT-Ace/SolarSysCodeAlong`

-In this post, we continue from the previous week.
-We will look at the basic component that make an object visible in spatial view - the Entity component.

-For this week, our code comes from these two git branches:
+For this week, we will walkthrough code comes from these two git branches:

 - `01-BasicEntity`, and
 - `01-BasicEntity1`